-Create the title sequence for filmmaker Gary Hustwit’s Rams, a 2018 documentary portrait of one of the world’s most influential industrial designers.
+Create the title sequence for filmmaker Gary Hustwit’s Rams, a 2018 documentary portrait of one of the world’s most influential designers.

 Visually embody Rams’ guiding principles of simplicity, honesty, and restraint using subtle type animation and creative editing techniques designed to show the icon in his natural element.